One of These Days (instrumental): Reception

 In a review for the Meddle album, Jean-Charles Costa of Rolling Stone described "One of These Days" as sticking to the usual Pink Floyd formula, but "each segment of the tune is so well done, and the whole thing coheres so perfectly that it comes across as a positive, high-energy opening."
+Critic Mike Cormack describes the song as "a magnificent sonic wash, with the pulsating bass lines (played by both Waters and Gilmour, through the Binson Echorec), Gilmour’s slide guitar, the colorful organ work by Wright and his wonderful spacey bing! motif all cohering into wildly exciting waves of sound."